Tadeusz Jaworski

 Tadeusz Jaworski (born 26 September 1945) is a retired Polish sprinter who specialized in the 100 and 200 metres.

-He was born in Poznań and represented the club Energetyka Poznań.
+He was born in Poznań and represented the club Energetyk Poznań.
 At the inaugural 1964 European Junior Championships he won the silver medal in the 200 metres, as well as a gold medal in the 4 x 100 metres relay and a silver medal in the medley relay where he ran the opening leg.
 At the 1967 European Indoor Games he won a silver medal in the 4 x 300 metres relay, which he ran together with Edward Romanowski, Jan Balachowski and Edmund Borowski.
 He also competed in the 50 metres without reaching the final.